nathants/mcptools/README.md

-  shell         Start an interactive shell for MCP commands mock          Create a mock MCP server with tools, prompts, and resources proxy         Proxy MCP tool requests to shell scripts alias         Manage MCP server aliases new           Create a new MCP project component help          Help about any command
+  shell         Start an interactive shell for MCP commands mock          Create a mock MCP server with tools, prompts, and resources proxy         Proxy MCP tool requests to shell scripts scan          Scan for available MCP servers in various applications alias         Manage MCP server aliases new           Create a new MCP project component help          Help about any command